Diocese of Joliet

-The Diocese of Joliet in Illinois (Diœcesis Joliettensis in Illinois) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the state of Illinois in the United States.
-The Diocese of Joliet in Illinois is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Chicago.
-The mother church is the Cathedral of St. Raymond Nonnatus.

-The current bishop of Joliet is Ronald Hicks.
+The Diocese of Joliet in Illinois (Diœcesis Joliettensis in Illinois) is a diocese of the Catholic Church in Illinois in the United States.
+It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Chicago.
+It was created in 1948, branching from the Archdiocese of Chicago.
+The mother church of the diocese is the Cathedral of St. Raymond Nonnatus in Joliet.
+The current bishop of Joliet in Illinois is Ronald Hicks.

 Territory

-The Diocese of Joliet comprises the City of Joliet in Illinois and its surrounding counties:
+The Diocese of Joliet in Illinois comprises the City of Joliet and its surrounding counties:

 DuPage, Ford, Grundy, Iroquois, Kankakee, Kendall and Will.

 History

 Early history

-During the 17th century, present day Illinois was part of the French colony of New France.
+During the seventeenth century, present day Illinois was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent numerous French missionaries to the region.
 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Illinois area.
 In 1776, the new United States claimed sovereignty over the area of Illinois.
-In 1785, Archbishop John Carroll of the Archdiocese of Baltimore, then having jurisdiction over the entire United States, sent his first missionary to Illinois.
-In 1787, the area became part of the Northwest Territory of the United States.
+After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+In 1785, Bishop John Carroll sent his first missionary to Illinois.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Illinois missions shifted there.
-In 1827, the new bishop of the Diocese of St. Louis assumed jurisdiction in the new state of Illinois.
-In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and Illinois.
-With the creation of the Diocese of Chicago in 1843, all of Illinois was transferred there from the Diocese of Vincennes.
+In 1827, the new bishop of the Diocese of Saint Louis assumed jurisdiction in the western half of the new state of Illinois.
+In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and eastern Illinois.
+With the creation of the Diocese of Chicago in 1843, all of Illinois was transferred there from the Dioceses of St. Louis and Vincennes.